clearlysid/11ty-esbuild-starter/README.md

 ├── assets               # Public directory
 ├── .eleventy.js         # Eleventy configuration
 ├── index.html           # Entry point
 ├── LICENSE              # MIT License
 └── README.md            # This file
 ```

 ## Notes

-1. The assets folder is a passthrough.
-Anything you add to it will be copied directly to the public site.
+1. The assets folder is a passthrough, anything in it is copied to the public site.
 2. Add global meta tags in `global.js`
 3. `main.css` in `_includes` is added inline within the default layout.
 4. All JS files in `_includes` are compiled into one `main.js` in assets.